List of DC Comics characters: E: Star-Spangled Kid villain

 Eel is a slippery master criminal who fought Star-Spangled Kid and Stripsey.

 Blackhawks villain

 Eel is a criminal who is a member of the League of Anti-Blackhawks alongside Owl, Buzzard, and Chameleon and an enemy of the Blackhawks.

 Mortimer Coolidge

 Mortimer Coolidge is a criminal who wears a special suit that grants him aquakinetic abilities, density control, and telekinesis.
 He is an enemy of Aquaman and Aquagirl.
 In "Infinite Crisis", Eel joins Alexander Luthor Jr.'s Secret Society of Super Villains.

 Eel in other media

 The Mortimer Coolidge incarnation of Eel appears in Justice League: The Flashpoint Paradox.

+El Muerto

+El Muerto is a superhero in the DC Universe created by Oscar Pinto, Francisco Haghenbeck and Carlo Barberi.
+His first appearance was in Superman (vol. 2) Annual #12.
+A native of Mexico City who idolized Superman, Pablo Valdez died saving a girl from a hostage situation in a crumbling building but is resurrected, becoming an undead hero and adopting the persona.
+He began resenting Superman and blamed him for not being present to help him nor combat street crime.
+He teams up with fellow heroes Acrata and Iman to defend Mexico City against the sorcerer Duran.
+Eventually, El Muerto met The Man of Steel when a girl used her occult energies to destroy half of downtown Mexico City.
+Superman arrived to give the three superheroes aid, but his vulnerability to magic meant that all four heroes had to unite to stop the supernatural menace.
+El Muerto has since reconciled with his former hero and continues to patrol the streets of Mexico City.

+Elephant Man

+Elephant Man is an unnamed elephant-like criminal who joined the Brotherhood of Evil alongside Goldilocks.

 Ember

-Ember is a fictional character appearing in American comic books published by DC Comics.
+Ember is a character appearing in American comic books published by DC Comics.
 Created by writer Paul Dini and artist Stéphane Roux, she first appeared in Zatanna (vol. 2) #1 (July 2010).
 The character is an unborn dragon gestating in the body of an unnamed human, and a servant of Brother Night.